peterkhe1999/CheatSheet/OSEP/README.md

 Register a new domain: It may be categorized as a **Newly Seen Domain** => detrimental to the reputation score, since malware authors often use brand new domains.

-Domains in this category are often **less than 1 week old** and are relatively unused, lacking inquiries and traffic.
+Domains in this category are often **< 1 week old** and are relatively unused, lacking inquiries and traffic.

 => Collect domain names in advance and generate lookups and traffic well in advance of an engagement.